Skip to main content

 • graphics

-The graphics of the game are generally considered adequate for its genre, with some users noting that while they aren't groundbreaking, they effectively support gameplay, especially in late-game scenarios.
+The graphics of the game are generally considered adequate for its genre, with some reviewers noting that while they aren't groundbreaking, they serve the gameplay well, especially in late-game scenarios.
 However, there are reports of graphical issues, such as hard-freeze problems and repetitive textures, which detract from the overall experience.
-Despite these flaws, many players find the graphics satisfactory and fitting for the game's style, with good lighting effects on high settings.
+Despite these flaws, many players find the graphics acceptable and appreciate the game's fun gameplay, suggesting that graphics are secondary to the overall enjoyment.

 • “The lighting on these models looks quite good with the graphics on high.”